joehewett/super-simple-blog/posts/ai-wealth-inequality.md

 ## Artificial Intelligence will help elevate people out of poverty

 Technology has significantly improved human living standards.
 This is is noticeable when considering the increase in the poverty threshold due to technological advancements.
-The GDP witnessed [a 500% increase](https://ourworldindata.org/grapher/world-gdp-over-the-last-two-millennia?stackMode=relative&time=earliest..2015) from 1 AD to the advent of the Industrial Revolution, followed by a dramatic 57,000% increase over the subsequent 200 years from 1800-2015.
+The GDP witnessed  from 1 AD to the advent of the Industrial Revolution, followed by a dramatic 57,000% increase over the subsequent 200 years from 1800-2015.
+Technological advancements have greatly enhanced human living standards, as seen in the increase in the poverty threshold and the remarkable growth of GDP.
+Between 1 AD and 1800 AD GDP grew by 500%.
+The Industrial Revolution (in combination with other factors) then skyrocketed global GDP by 57,000% in the ~2 centuries from 1800-2015 [(source)](https://ourworldindata.org/grapher/world-gdp-over-the-last-two-millennia?stackMode=relative&time=earliest..2015)

 **Applications of AI in improving human development index (HDI)**